Anacostia Riverwalk Trail: History

 The Anacostia Riverwalk Trail was first proposed as a 20-mile system of trails in the 2003 Anacostia Waterfront Initiative (AWI) Framework Plan, though similar proposals for such trails had been considered for decades.
-For example the National Capital Planning Commission's 1997 Extending the Legacy plan proposed an 11 mile "Washington Water Walk" from Georgetown to the National Arboretum and the 1966 federal "Trails for America" report identified a 25 mile trail along the Anacostia as a good candidate for a Washington, DC area trail system.
+For example the National Capital Planning Commission's 1997 Extending the Legacy plan proposed an 11-mile "Washington Water Walk" from Georgetown to the National Arboretum and the 1966 federal "Trails for America" report identified a 25-mile trail along the Anacostia as a good candidate for a Washington, DC area trail system.
 The AWI plan called for building trails on the east side of the Anacostia from the Maryland boundary to the Frederick Douglass Memorial Bridge, on the west side from the Benning Road Bridge to Fort McNair and along the Southwest Waterfront from Buzzard Point to the Tidal Basin.
 The AWI plan called it the Anacostia Riverwalk and Trail.

 Over the next three years, the District government proceeded to study and design the trail system.
 During that time it was renamed, with the "and" dropped.
 They identified 19 different trail segments 16 miles in total length, or 25 miles with expanded elements.
 The system proposed after design was expanded to include segments south to Blue Plains, north to the Capitol and the Tidal Basin, and with a bridge across the Anacostia at the National Arboretum.
-The design took advantage of several existing pieces of multi-use facilities including the 0.6 mile River Terrace section (repaved and modified in 2003 when the new Ethel Kennedy Bridge was constructed) and a 0.3 mile trail connection to Heritage Island, both built for the bicentennial; the 0.5 mile Navy Yard Promenade built after 1991; a 0.2 mile trail through Southwest Waterfront Park, built in 1968; a 0.2 mile connection over 295 to the Anacostia Recreation Center, originally opened in 1964 and rebuilt in 2009-2010; and 2.7 miles of bicycle/pedestrian facilities on the Sousa (built in 1941, and modified for better bicycle and pedestrian access in 1995), Francis Case (built in 1971, with a causeway built by 1993 and modified in 2018) and Ethel Kennedy (built in 2004) Bridges.
+The design took advantage of several existing pieces of multi-use facilities including the 0.6-mile River Terrace section (repaved and modified in 2003 when the new Ethel Kennedy Bridge was constructed) and a 0.3-mile trail connection to Heritage Island, both built for the bicentennial; the half-mile Navy Yard Promenade built after 1991; a 0.2-mile trail through Southwest Waterfront Park, built in 1968; a 0.2-mile connection over 295 to the Anacostia Recreation Center, originally opened in 1964 and rebuilt in 2009-2010; and 2.7 miles of bicycle/pedestrian facilities on the Sousa (built in 1941, and modified for better bicycle and pedestrian access in 1995), Francis Case (built in 1971, with a causeway built by 1993 and modified in 2018) and Ethel Kennedy (built in 2004) Bridges.
 However, the Navy Yard Promenade didn't open to the public until April 1, 2011, after the Navy built a fence between it and the facility.
 Altogether 4.5 miles of trail and facilities existed prior to production of the AWI plan.